JonnygamingTv/UnConFix/README.md

 Unturned Console Fix

-Unturned Console STDIN does not react on Linux, therefor I made this.
+Unturned Console STDIN does not react on Linux, therefor I made this (mid-2021).
 Mainly useful when using child_process in e.g nodejs and
 ```js
 childprocess.stdin.write("data\n")